AnastasiaDim/Sequence-replay-and-priors-/README.md

 # Sequence-replay-and-priors-
-This depository accompanies the paper "Neural replay reshapes spontaneous activity during human sequence learning" and includes all code for analysis
+This depository accompanies the paper "Neural replay reshapes spontaneous activity during human sequence learning" and includes the basic codes for analysis
 ## Classification

 This folder contains the code used to classify neural responses to visual categories and motor responses during the task.